DanBoghean/LaunchSchool/js120/lesson_2/lesson2_notes.md

       - If the object's prototype changes in some way, the changes are observable in the inheriting object as well

   ## Iterating over Object with prototypes
-  - A `for/in` loop iteratoes over an object's properties.
+  - A `for/in` loop iterates over an object's properties.
 The iteration includes properties from the objects in is prototype chain.
 Use the `hasOwnProperty` to skip the protoype properties
   - `Object.keys` returns an object's "own" property keys - you don't need to use the `hasOwnProperty`

   ## The Prototype Chain